intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 # Introduction

-The focus of many common security protocols, such as TLS or IPsec, is to prevent data from being modified or seen by parties other than the protocol participants.
-Encrypting and authenticating communication (in HTTP, in DNS, and more) is therefore a prerequisite for user privacy by ensuring that information about user identity and activity cannot be read by passively observing traffic.
+Protocols such as TLS and IPsec provide a secure (authenticated and encrypted) channel between two endpoints over which endpoints transfer information.
+Encryption and authentication of data in transit is necessary to protect information from being seen or modified by parties other than the intended protocol participants.
+As such, it is necessary for ensuring that information transferred over these channels remain private.

-However, this is not sufficient to provide a complete user privacy solution.
-Another aspect of privacy has come into focus: preventing protocol participants from being exposed to unnecessary data or metadata.
-Some examples of this include:
+However, a secure channel between two endpoints is insufficient for privacy of the endpoints themselves.
+In recent years, privacy has expanded beyond the need to protect data in transit between two endpoints.
+Some examples of this expansion include:

-- A user accessing a service on a website might not want to reveal their location, but if that service is able to observe the client's IP address, it can infer many location details.
+- A user accessing a service on a website might not consent to reveal their location, but if that service is able to observe the client's IP address, it can learn inforamtion about the user's location.
+This is problematic for privacy since the service can link user data to the user's location.

 - A user might want to be able to access content for which they are authorized, such as a news article, without needing to have which specific articles they read on their account being recorded.
+This is problematic for privacy since the service can link user activity to the user's account.

-- A client device that needs to upload metrics to an aggregated service might want to be able to contribute into the aggregated metrics system without having specific activities being tracked and identified.
+- A client device that needs to upload metrics to an aggregation service might want to be able to contribute data to the system without having their specific contributions being attribued to them.
+This is problematic for privacy since the service can link client contributions to the specific client.

-These are all problems that involve needing to separate out which information is seen at different steps of protocol interaction, or between different participants in a protocol.
-In order to protect user privacy, it is therefore particularily important to separate user identity (who) from user actions (what) whenever possible.
+The commonality in these examples is that clients want to interact with or use a service without exposing too much user-specific or identifying information to that service.
+In particular, separating the user-specific identity information from user-specific data is necessary for privacy.
+Thus, order to protect user privacy, it is important to keep identity (who) and data (what) separate.

-Several working groups in the IETF are working on solutions in this space, including OHAI, MASQUE, Privacy Pass, and PPM.
-One commonality between these is that they usually involve at least three parties: a client and at least two parties acting as servers or intermediaries.
-While at first glance, the involvement of more parties can seem counterintuitive for providing privacy, the ability to separate what data is shared between these parties limits the amount of information about a single client that can be concentrated by a server.
+This document defines "privacy partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.
+Partitioning is a spectrum and not a panacea.
+It is difficult to guarantee there is no link between user-specific identity and user-specific data.
+However, applied properly privacy partitioning helps ensure that user privacy violations becomes more technically difficult to achieve over time.

+Several IETF working groups are working on protocols or systems that adhere to the principle of privacy partitioning, including OHAI, MASQUE, Privacy Pass, and PPM.
+This document summarizes work in those groups and framework for reasoning about the resulting privacy posture of different endpoints in practice.

 # Privacy Partitioning

-This document defines "privacy partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.

-Data partitioning can be achieved in different ways, e.g. over time, across network paths, based on (en)coding, etc. However, in order to improve user privacy, partitioning needs to be performed carefully to reduce the set of entities that have access to a user’s identity, or the ability to correlate traffic to a user.
+For the purposes of user privacy, this document focuses on user-specific information.
+This might include any identifying information that is specific to a user, such as their email address or IP address, or data about the user, such as their date of birth.
+Informally, the goal of privacy partitioning is to ensure that each party in a system beyond the user themselves only has access to one type of user-specific information.

+This is a simple application of the principle of least privilege, wherein every party in a system only has access to the minimum amount of information needed to fulfill their function.
+Privacy partitioning advocates for this minimization by ensuring that protocols, applications, and systems only reveal user-specific information to parties that need access to the  information for their intended purpose.

-At a high level, privacy partitioning can be described as separating *who* someone is from *what* they do.
+Put simply, privacy partitioning aims to separate *who* someone is from *what* they do.
+In the rest of this section, we describe how the privacy partitioning can be used to achieve this goal.

-Partitioning is not a binary state, but a spectrum.
-It is difficult, and potentially impossible, to completely guarantee that no metadata is linkable across various actions.
-Instead, as protocols develop new techniques to partition data and metadata, it becomes easier to prevent entities from being able to correlate information about a user and reduce their privacy.

-## Communication Contexts
+## Privacy Contexts

-In order to define an analyze how various partitioning techniques work, the boundaries of what is being partitioned need to be established.

-This document defines the term "communication context" to refer to a set of data and metadata, and the set of networked entities that share a common view of that data and metadata.
-Partitioning creates more contexts where there would otherwise be a single context.
+Each piece of user-specific information exists within some context, where a context is abstractly defined as a set of data and metadata and the entities that share access to that metadata.
+In order to prevent correlation of user-specific information across contexts, partitions need to ensure that any single entity (other than the client itself) does not participate in more than one context where the information is visible.

+{{?RFC6973}} discusses the importance of identifiers in reducing correlation:

+"Correlation is the combination of various pieces of information related to an individual or that obtain that characteristic when combined...
+Correlation is closely related to identification.
+Internet protocols can facilitate correlation by allowing individuals' activities to be tracked and combined over time."

+Context separation is foundational to privacy partitioning and reducing correlation.
-For example, in an unencrypted HTTP session over TCP, the communication context includes both the content of the transaction as well as any metadata from the transport and IP headers; and the participants include the client, routers, other network middleboxes, intermediaries, and server.
+As an example, consider an unencrypted HTTP session over TCP, wherein the context includes both the content of the transaction as well as any metadata from the transport and IP headers; and the participants include the client, routers, other network middleboxes, intermediaries, and server.